CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/adding-a-pipeline.md

 CBIcall launches the resolved `.nf` file with CBIcall-managed parameters, including genome, threads, sample map or input directory, helper scripts, and workspace paths.
+To be CBIcall-native, the workflow must write or promote final outputs into the standard CBIcall run layout.
 Native Nextflow registry entries also require the helper paths used by post-processing and run comparison.

 ### Native Cromwell Layout